eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

 This command launches a |SERVER| (or |BACKUP|) for :ref:`Discovery Server <discovery_server>`.
 This *server* will manage the discovery phases of the |CLIENTS| which are connected to it.
-*Clients* must know how to reach the *server*, which is accomplished by specifying an IP address, the *servers* GUID prefix, and a transport protocol like UDP or TCP.
+*Clients* must know how to reach the *server*, which is accomplished by specifying an IP address, a port and a transport protocol like UDP or TCP.
-*Servers* do not need any prior knowledge of their *clients*, but require a GUID prefix, and the listening IP address where they may be reached.
+*Servers* do not need any prior knowledge of their *clients*, but require the listening IP address and port where they may be reached.
 For more information on the different *Fast DDS* discovery mechanisms and how to configure them, please refer to :ref:`discovery`.